hipe/tmx/human/doc/issues/003-approaching-a-pattern-language-for-semantic-structures.md

-on a scale. we call this kind of category `continuous`. note we still call 'new-ness' a `category`, and indeed *still* call 'new-seeming' and 'used-seeming' `exponents` (although this particular point is *very* experimental :[#021] .. we are considering calling them 'waypoints'..)
+on a scale. we call this kind of category `continuous`. note we still call 'new-ness' a `category`, and indeed *still* call 'new-seeming' and 'used-seeming' `exponents` (although this particular point is *very* experimental :[#here.HC] .. we are considering calling them 'waypoints'..)

 our general litmus test for whether or not a category is `discrete` is:
 "can we hold up any instance (of some relevant scope) against each exponent